 From the 1939 Register

 Air Raid Precautions warden at Bingham

-Household: he is widowed and living with daughter Gladys (married name Gale) who is a paid housekeeper
+Household: he was widowed and living with daughter Gladys (later married name Gale) who was a paid housekeeper

 Reasons for inclusion on the Radcliffe on Trent Roll of Honour

 Radcliffe on Trent address when on active service.